 Compensation Table

-We have taken some tooth injuries from the JCG and have included them in this table, along with their guideline brackets (only the first row contains information of our own).
+We have taken some injuries listed in the JCG and have included them in this table, along with their guideline brackets (only the first row contains information of our own).

-However, since these are only guideline figures, there is no guarantee to what you could potentially be awarded for your general damages if your broken tooth compensation claim is successful.
+However, since these are only guideline brackets, there is no guarantee of what you could potentially be awarded if your broken tooth compensation claim is successful.

 Special Damages

-Having a broken tooth injury could potentially result in these types of financial losses:
+Having a broken tooth injury could potentially result in many types of financial losses, including:

 - Loss of earnings – taking time off work to recover.